-EBSCOhost is not a database - it is the name of the search interface.
-This page identifies and groups the EBSCOhost Databases so you can use them more efficiently.
-Learn how to find a particular resource again by using Permalinks in EBSCOhost databases.
-Go to the Text to Speech box on the Accessibility page to learn about this feature.
+EBSCOhost is not a single database - it is the name of the search interface.
+Thigpen Library has many EBSCOhost databases.
+This page identifies and groups these databases so you can use them more efficiently.
+Learn how to find a particular article again by using the Permalink or the Cite tool.

 There are many databases that use the EBSCOhost search interface.
 You can search one or multiple databases through the same search box.
 Use the EBSCOhost Database Collection to select specific databases.